inbenta-integrations/incontact_adapter/README.md

           name: 'Incontact Agent', // Agent name
           avatarImage: '' // Agent avatar image soure (file or base64), if empty inContact image will be use },
+        defaultUserName: 'User', //name displayed for user in incontact in case there is no form on escalate
+        defaultChatbotName: 'Chatbot', //name displayed for chatbot messages in incontact
+        defaultSystemName: 'System', //name displayed for chatbot system messages in incontact
         payload: {
           pointOfContact: '',
           fromAddress: '',